 Similarity of IP addresses The Internet Protocol or IP addresses of two web servers may be compared, and if the leading two or three components (octets) of the ID address are identical, affiliation may be inferred.

-We don’t know if Google is using this method or not, but it is possible that they are.
-The patent was originally filed in 2004, and its inventors include Krishna Bharat, who amongst many other things invented Google News, Amit Singhal, who is Google’s present Head of Search Quality, and Paul Haahr, a co-inventor listed on a number of Google patents including one on Information Retreval based upon Historic Data, another on identifying meaningful stopwords in keywords, how multi-stage query processing might happen at Google, and how query refinements might be identified.
+We don’t know if Google is using this method or not, but they may be.
+The patent was originally filed in 2004, and its inventors include Krishna Bharat, who amongst many other things invented Google News, Amit Singhal, who is Google’s present Head of Search Quality, and Paul Haahr, a co-inventor listed on several Google patents, including one on Information Retrieval based upon Historical Data, another on identifying meaningful stopwords in keywords, how multi-stage query processing might happen at Google, and how to query refinements might be identified.

 The patent is: